bhauman/figwheel-main/docs/quick_start.md

-You will want to install the Clojure CLI tools, they will install the Clojure language and install the `clj` and `clojure` command line utilities that will be very helpful whne working with Clojure.
+You will want to install the Clojure CLI tools, they will install the Clojure language and install the `clj` and `clojure` command line utilities that will be very helpful when working with Clojure.

 Install the [Clojure CLI tools](CLI tools).